Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/05_pandora.md

 After this, Pandora casts *Pandora's Box*, which is a Tank LB3 check.

-From there, the mechanics repeat from *Fulgent Blade*.
-At the end of the second loop, Pandora casts *Paradise Lost* for enrage instead of *Pandora's Box*.
+From there, the mechanics repeat one more time from *Fulgent Blade*, and ends with a third round of *Fulgent Blade* into *Akh Morn*.

+After that, Pandora casts *Paradise Lost* as the hard enrage.

 Sometime during *Paradise Lost*, Ryne will exclaim *"You can weather this!
 I know you can!"* and give you 1.5 bars worth of Limit Break, which should reach an LB3.
 When she does so, *immediately* LB3 (or it will not resolve before the enrage).

 ---